mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 find({ isPublished: true, tags: 'backend' })
 ```

 If I set *tags* to an array of two strings, *['backend', 'frontend']*, this will not work.
-Because, this will return courses that have both *['backend', 'frontend']* tags.
+Because, this will return courses that have both backend and frontend *tags*.
 So here, the logical *and* operator will be applied.
+So we need to modify this and use the *in* operator that I explained in the lecture about comparison operators.
+So let's remove the array
+in the *tags*.
+We set the *tags* property to